rkumar0322/DeanJain-Farewell/Dean.md

 ### Kanhaiya Kumar Says:
 ####  A marvelous Captain.
 You are Superhero !!!

-##### It will be very difficult to fill the void left by you here at EPSAM !
+##### It will be very difficult to fill the void left by you here at Sales and Marketing Engineering !
 You seems to be made of infinite energy .
 We felt consistently motivated by your long visionary ideas,great architecture skills and amicable attitude.
 You’re a true leader and we are so fortunate and grateful to have a boss like you.
 Hope we work together soon in future.
 Wish you all the very best for your new roles and assignments.
 ---
 ### Vishnu Says:
 ##### Thank you for being a guiding light for us.
 You have taught us the importance of striving for excellence every step of the way.
 I wish you all the best for your future endeavors